thomassuedbroecker/multi-tenancy-frontend-operator/README.md

 # Example "Multi Tenancy Frontend Operator"

-The operator simply deploys an frontend application which runs on a nginx server.
+The operator simply deploys a frontend application which runs on a nginx server.
 Therefor the operator creates following Kubernetes resources:

 - A deployment
 - A service